brayanmichel46/ingles/tips.md

 ## ONLY
-como adjetivo **el unico** he is the only boy in the class, you are the only one _eres el unico_ the one in only _el unico e inigualabel_ como adverbio **solo quiero, es ....** come on is only money, i only want tell you what happened Son intercambiable cuando se refieren a **unicamente simplemente**  i only her for help you, its just a little problem,
+como adjetivo **el unico** he is the only boy in the class, you are the only one _eres el unico_ the one in only _el unico e inigualabel_ como adverbio **solo quiero, es ....** come on is only money, i only want tell you what happened Son intercambiable cuando se refieren a **unicamente simplemente**  i only here for help you, its just a little problem,

 # CONTRACTIONS USED
 * **abs** _abdominals_